Rapptz/discord.py/docs/guide/interactions/views.rst

 Views
 =======

-Views are the primary way to design message component based UIs.
+Views are the primary way to design and handle :ddocs:`component interactions <interactions/message-components>` in Discord.
+They are used to group components such as :ddocs:`buttons <interactions/message-components#buttons>` and :ddocs:`select menus <interactions/message-components#select-menus>` together.
+These views are attached to messsages when they are being send or edited.

 This section details how to create and use views in various situations.